Overview

 Resignation

-- A student employee who wishes to resign from a job or terminate employment should give their supervisor written notice of resignation with a copy provided to the Office of Student Employment (OSE) for the personnel file.
+A student employee who wishes to resign from a job or terminate employment should give their manager written notice of resignation two weeks in advance with a copy provided to the Office of Student Employment (OSE) for the personnel file.

 Transferring Positions

 - Students may transfer positions provided they properly resign from their current position.
-To resign from a position, the student must give their supervisor and the OSE two weeks' notice.
-Students may not begin a new position until they fill out a new contract and are approved to work by the office of student employment.
+To resign from a position, the student must give their manager and the OSE two weeks' notice.
+Students may not begin a new position until transfer requests are approved by the Office of Student Employment.